testcontainers/testcontainers-java/docs/usage/database_containers.md

 You might want to use TestContainers' database support:

  * **Instead of H2 database for DAO unit tests that depend on database features that H2 doesn't emulate.** TestContainers is not as performant as H2, but does give you the benefit of 100% database compatibility (since it runs a real DB inside of a container).
-Of course, it's still important to have as few tests that hit the database as possible, and make good use of mocks for components higher up the stack.
  * **Instead of a database running on the local machine or in a VM** for DAO unit tests or end-to-end integration tests that need a database to be present.
 In this context, the benefit of TestContainers is that the database always starts in a known state, without any contamination between test runs or on developers' local machines.

+> Note: Of course, it's still important to have as few tests that hit the database as possible, and make good use of mocks for components higher up the stack.

 You can obtain a temporary database in one of two ways: